diogenes-lang/diogenes-honesty/README.md

 * `honesty.maude.exec` : the absolute path to the maude executable

 # Examples #
-All examples are under [src/examples](co2-honesty-checker/src/examples/).
+All examples are into [src/examples](co2-honesty-checker/src/examples/).

 ## SimpleBuyer process ##
 ```